phase/sbhs/README.md

 #Sonic Battle Hacking
 Character sprites are left uncompressed, which makes it annoying to insert new images.
 Everything else is LZ77 compressed, so you can use unLZ to edit them.

+##Documentation
+A majority of the game data has been documented at [Sonic Retro](http://info.sonicretro.org/SCHG:Sonic_Battle).
+Things that need to be documented:

+* Specific Character Palettes

 ##Talking Text
-Talking text, otherwise known as the speach of the story, is left in a "compressed" hex format in the code.
+Talking text, otherwise known as the speech of the story, is left in a "compressed" hex format in the code.
 Here's a table of it.

 ```
 Character|Hex Value|Character seen in a hex editor (ASCII Value)